Protecting the most vulnerable in our community

 • Any memory, decision making, or understanding deficits.

-• Any recent decline in the adult’s ability to adequately do cooking, shopping, manage healthcare, medications, or hygiene needs.
+• Any recent decline in the adult’s ability to adequately cook, shop, or to manage their healthcare, medications, or hygiene needs.

 • Any service providers or family/friends already in place to help address the adult’s needs.